 "I’ve said in the past that I have two attributes: one is I’m stubborn to keep doing it and other is I attracted some good people to work with me," Thomas told an interviewer in 2006.

 Today, bone marrow transplants are a proven success for treating leukemia and other cancers as well as blood disorders such as aplastic anemia.
 A diagnosis of leukemia was once considered a death sentence.
 Now, some leukemias have cure rates of up to 90 percent.
-In 1990, he received the Nobel Prize in physiology or medicine for the development of bone marrow transplantation.

 Thomas edited the first two editions of the seminal bone marrow transplantation reference book, "Hematopoietic Cell Transplantation," in 1994 and 1999 — which became recognized as the "bible in the field."
 He also contributed a chapter to the third edition, published in 2004, at which time the book’s title was changed to "Thomas' Hematopoietic Cell Transplantation."